earthly/website/blog/_posts/2021-03-11-build-your-own-ngrok-clone.md

 This flow is normal for most of the machines on the internet today, but it has its downsides for local development.
 For instance, most home and non-commerical internet connections do not have a [Static IP](https://whatismyipaddress.com/dynamic-static) - which means you need to double-check your IP address before sending it out, or (more often) install and configure additional software to keep your DNS records up to date.

 Additionally, you'll need to configure your router to forward that traffic to your machine.
-This configuration is typically fairly annoying to set up, and should also be turned off each time you arent using it, otherwise you are keeping your computer exposed to the internet at large!
+This configuration is typically fairly annoying to set up, and should also be turned off each time you aren't using it, otherwise you are keeping your computer exposed to the internet at large!
 Its like putting a giant welcome mat out for hackers during their automated scans.

 With this foundation, you can now understand why `ngrok` (and our DIY one) is so cool!
 It removes the need for all this additional configuration, while also providing better security.
 All you need to do is add an extra computer into the mix, like this:
 <div class="wide">